mbj4668/n2k/README.md

 ## User-defined PGNs

-Custom PGNs (or proprietary PGNs that are not part of canboat's pgns.xml) are defined in the same XML format as canboat uses, with the addition of an XML element `ErlangModule`, which is optionally placed in the XML element `PGNInfo`.
+Custom PGNs (or proprietary PGNs that are not part of canboat's XML) are defined in the same XML format as canboat uses, with the addition of an XML element `ErlangModule`, which is optionally placed in the XML element `PGNInfo`.
 The given erlang module must implement the behavior `n2k_pgn_callback` (see that module for